top of page

 When teachers are well-trained, they can effectively integrate AI into their lessons, enhancing the learning experience for students.

-By continuously monitoring and evaluating AI integration, schools can make informed decisions about future improvements and adjustments.
+By continuously monitoring and evaluating AI integration, schools can make informed, data-driven decisions about future improvements and adjustments.

 6. Foster a Culture of Innovation